Akai771/AniMotion/README.md

 ### APIs Integrated:

-- **Anime NEWS Network API**: Fetches the latest anime news for users to stay informed.
+- **Anime News Network API**: Fetches the latest anime news for users to stay informed.
-- **ChatGPT API**: Powers Hiro, the AI Chatbot, offering personalized recommendations and information.
+- **OpenAI API**: Powers Hiro, the AI Chatbot, offers personalized recommendations and information.
-- **Consumet API & Anify API**: Provides a seamless catalog of anime and manga titles.
+- **Consumet API(https://github.com/consumet) & Anify API(https://docs.anify.tv/)**: Provides a seamless catalog of anime and manga titles.

-**Note**: The platform is a work-in-progress, and ongoing efforts are dedicated to resolving any existing bugs for an optimized user experience.
+**Note**: The platform is a work in progress, and ongoing efforts are dedicated to resolving any existing bugs for an optimized user experience.

 ## Setup Instructions